Legoland Billund Resort: Duplo Land

-Duplo Land contains rides and attractions for young children, with the Lego Duplo brand name.
+Duplo Land (formerly known as Fabuland) contains rides and attractions for young children, with the Lego Duplo brand name.
 The Duplo Playhouse is a play area for children ages 2–6, which is themed like a city in which children can play.
 They can build using Lego, or play on planes and cars.
 There are also slides, stairs, interactive elements and a role-play area.
 The Duplo Train, a train ride that looks like a train made of Duplo bricks, takes two minutes to complete its loop.
 Duplo Planes is a plane ride similar to Disney's Dumbo ride, but with a Lego theme.
 The land also used to feature Duplo Driving School.
 This was a car ride for children ages 2–6, who are not yet ready for the Traffic School ride.

+Duplo Peppa Pig Playground

+For 2024, a new play area themed to the Peppa Pig television series was opened behind Lego studies.
+This is part of a joint partnership between Lego, Hasbro and Merlin Entertainments.

 Imagination Zone

 This zone contains the Lego Studios, a purpose-built 600-seat 4-D theater, complete with special effects and a giant screen.

 Lego Atlantis by Sea Life was added in 2007.
 The attraction starts off with an animated movie, featuring Lego figures and a submarine that travels down to the submerged city of Atlantis.
 There is also a Sea Life aquarium featuring a walk-through underwater tunnel and other hands-on activities with more than 800 sea creatures.
 Numerous Lego figures and models are in and around the aquarium.